ibm-cloud-docs/assistant/web-chat-security.md

     The JSON Web Token is automatically included on each subsequent request that is sent from the web chat until it expires.

 1. You can add an event that is triggered when your token expires, or (starting with web chat version 3.2.0) when no token is specified initially.
-The event has a callback you can use to update the token and process any messages that were added to a queue to wait to be processed while the token was expired.
+The event has a callback you can use to update the token and to process any messages that were queued for processing during the time the token was expired.

     For example: